MicrosoftDocs/win32/desktop-src/uxguide/mess-error.md

 **Providing necessary error messages**

 Sometimes you really do need to provide an error message.
 Users make mistakes, networks and devices stop working, objects can't be found or modified, tasks can't be completed, and programs have bugs.
-Ideally, these problems would happen less often—for example, we can design our software to prevent many types of user mistakes—but it isn't realistic to prevent all of these problems.
+Ideally, these problems would happen less often for example, we can design our software to prevent many types of user mistakes but it isn't realistic to prevent all of these problems.
 And when one of these problems does happen, a helpful error message gets users back on their feet quickly.

 A common belief is that error messages are the worst user experience and should be avoided at all costs, but it is more accurate to say that user confusion is the worst experience and should be avoided at all costs.
 Sometimes that cost is a helpful error message.